Container runtime environment#

 tmpfs and not a

-devtmpfs, device nodes will only appear if manually created.
+devtmpfs file system, device nodes appear only if manually created.

-The standard set of device nodes will be set up:
+The following standard set of device nodes is set up automatically:

-On top of the standard set of devices, the following are also set up for convenience:
+In addition to the standard set of devices, the following devices are also set up for convenience:

-/dev/lxd/sock which root in the container can use to communicate with LXD on the host.
+/dev/incus/sock that the root user in the container can use to communicate with Incus on the host.

-If LXCFS is present on the host, it will automatically be set up for the container.
+If LXCFS is present on the host, it is automatically set up for the container.